Our easy recipe for braised pork spare ribs delivers flavorful, fall-off the bone meat every time. Optional – make a gravy with the braising liquid.

 Prep.
 Begin by prepping the spare ribs and veggies.
 For the spare ribs (as pictured above) – pat dry, remove the membrane on the back holding them together (be thorough) and cut into 4 sections of 3 to 4 ribs.
 Trim excess fat and flaps of meat.
 Season liberally.
 Rough chop the veggies and set aside.

 Braise.
 Add the ribs to the braising liquid – arrange them so they fit the bottom of the pot (there will be overlaps).
 Cover with braiser lid.
-Or, transfer the braising liquid to a roasting pan, place the ribs on top and tightly cover with foil.
-Place in oven an braise for about 2 and half hours.
+Or, transfer the braising liquid to a roasting pan, place the ribs on top and tightly cover with aluminum foil.
+Place in oven an braise for about two and half hours.
 Turn the ribs over about 90 minutes in if they were really tightly stacked, otherwise do not worry about it.

-How to Serve Braised Spare Ribs
+How to Serve Braised Pork Ribs

 - Once the ribs are fall-off-the-bone tender remove them from the braising liquid, allow to rest a bit and while gently holding with kitchen tongs slice each section into individual ribs.